 Note that card types, specifications and drivers are subject to continual updates and changes.
-Check with your distributor/supplier for the latest details on video cards supported (see "Video Adapter" on page E - 2).
+Check with your distributor/supplier for the latest details on video cards supported.
+Note that not all video card options for this computer model series support SLI configuration (see "Video Adapter" on page E - 2).